 112 Interior of the Panam shuttle showing, from the rear, Heywood seated with his arm floating over the aisle.
 (21:42)

-On a television before Heywood is a car.
+On a television before Heywood is observed a car.
 A red-tipped pen floats into view from above, screen right, and the camera shifts to focus on it as, on the television screen, the camera zooms in on the car and falls out of focus.
-The screen then changes to a woman speaking with a man.
+The image on the television screen then changes to a woman speaking with a man.

 Unlike the spin of many things, the pen will maintain a clockwise rotation throughout the scene and does not change, unless we count when it stands absolutely still.

-A lot of attention is given the switch from the bone weapon to the satellite in shots 106 to 106, but there is perhaps a reason for our having Heywood's arm isolated from his body here, and the pen floating into view from above.
-Heywood's suspended arm and the tumbling pen remind also of the hominid with his bone, both those shots where we have the hominid's arm isolated from his body when the bone is shot against the sky, as well as shots 105 through 106 in which the bone is tossed into the air and floats up and them begins to tumble back down.
+A lot of attention is given the switch from the bone weapon to the satellite in shots 105 to 106, but there is perhaps a reason for our having Heywood's arm isolated from his body here, and the pen floating into view from above, for Heywood's suspended arm and the tumbling pen remind also of the hominid with his bone that he throws into the air.

 When the pen is nearly perpendicular to the floor, cut.

 113 Opposing view of Heywood and the pen.
 We realize he is asleep.
 (22:04)